antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 * **DbProviderFactories**.
 In .NET Standard 2.0 we added almost all of the primitives in ADO<span></span>.NET to allow OR mappers and database implementers to communicate.
-Unfortuantely, `DbProviderFactories` didn't make the cut for 2.0 so we're adding it now.
+Unfortunately, `DbProviderFactories` didn't make the cut for 2.0 so we're adding it now.
 In a nutshell, `DbProviderFactories` allows OR mappers to instantiate a specific provider factory without having to accept an instance of `DbProviderFactory`, which enables them to select the